dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

    * <kbd>Shift</kbd>+<kbd>Alt</kbd>+<kbd>d</kbd> on Windows.
    * <kbd>Shift</kbd>+<kbd>&#8984;</kbd>+<kbd>d</kbd> on macOS.

-1. After the new developer tools browser tab opens showing a ghosted image of the app.
+1. A new developer tools browser tab opens showing a ghosted image of the app.
-1. Open the browser's developer tools console.
 1. After a moment, the **Sources** tab shows a list of the app's .NET assemblies and pages.
 1. Open the `file://` node.
 In component code (`.razor` files) and C# code files (`.cs`), breakpoints that you set are hit when code executes in the app's browser tab (the initial tab opened after starting remote debugging).
 After a breakpoint is hit, single-step (<kbd>F10</kbd>) through the code or resume (<kbd>F8</kbd>) code execution normally.